-Launch 1st bread with recycled packaging in 2021 Ongoing trials with recyclable flowpack and thermoforming foils Beginning in 2024, we will start the final phase of the transition to fully recyclable, recycled, or compostable packaging materials Pursuing the recyclability of packaging Reduce the use of plastic materials in product packaging by 25% by the end of 2024 Move towards paper over plastic whenever sensitive Optimize packaging size and thickness whenever possible Reducing unnecessary packaging and plastic Help increase awareness around pack sustainability and circularity Work on a general communication concept about sustainability for Dr. Schär Ongoing evaluation of detailed local recyclability indication (for website) Increase awareness on packaging and circularity themes
+- Launch 1st bread with recycled packaging in 2021 - Ongoing trials with recyclable flowpack and thermoforming foils - Beginning in 2024, we will start the final phase of the transition to fully recyclable, recycled, or compostable packaging materials - Reduce the use of plastic materials in product package ing by 25% by the end of 2024 - Move towards paper over plastic whenever sensitive - · Optimize packaging size and thickness whenever - Help increase awareness around pack sustainability and circularity - · Work on a general communication concept about sustainability for Dr. Schär - Ongoing evaluation of detailed local recyclability indication (for website).